nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 ### Delete Candidate: `delete`

-In this section, we will learn about how to delete existing candidates in the database with command format and examples.
+Delete existing candidates in the database with command format and examples.

-#### 1. How to use the `delete` command?

 You can delete any of candidate in the displayed list at the specified **INDEX**.
 Here, **INDEX** refers to the index number of candidates shown in the displayed candidate list.
 The candidate index **must be** within the range from **1 to *n***, where ***n*** represents the **number of candidates** in the database.